Kevin-Beck/TripReports/Pitt-DC-Solo-1Day/DetailedGuide.md

 # Nutrition

+First I'm not going to get into Keto and all that.
+This is just what I did, I mainly tracked calories, found my calories burned and tried to eat as much as possible while riding.
+This isnt a "the best nutrition guide" its what I did to make it happen.
+Some parts of this are just good advice, but if you're a health nut, you know what you're doing so dont go changing to match this guide.

-First you're going to want to know exactly what food you will want to take, this will come with training.
-You will learn what you do and dont like to eat, and espeically what you dont like to eat after 100 miles.
+You're going to want to know exactly what food you will want to take, this will come with training.
+You will learn what you do and dont like to eat, and especially what you dont like to eat after 100 (or 200+) miles.
 Your tastes change pretty significantly based on how much you're working and sweating and a lot of times I'd be really put off by something that I usually love and start day dreaming of some obscure salty snack or whatever.
 Its a matter of honing in on what you like and then how you manage eating it.
 A good portion of the food I took I ended up not eating, I had expected to be more interested in some stuff but couldn't stomach it.
 You should be practicing all of this on every single ride.

 Heres a list of what I took, it was enough calories, but I didnt finish a lot of it.